Transipedia/dekupl-run/README.md

 ## FAQ
 - if new samples are added to the config.json, make sure to remove the `metadata` folder in order to force SnakeMake to re-make all targets that depends on this file

+## Licence GPL V3

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+Jérôme Audoux (jerome.audoux@inserm.fr), Copyright (C) 2017

 ## TODO

 - Create a dekupl binary with two commands :